jessetane/cui/README.md

 GUIs for the command line.

 ## Why
-Command line tools are fast - the problem is that they can be hard to use. cui allows you to create optional (and potentially dynamic) views for each parameter your tool requires.
+Command line tools are fast, but they can be hard to use. cui allows you to create optional (and potentially dynamic) views for each parameter your tool requires.

 ## How
-Views are arranged in a sequence, and can display either "buttons" or "fields".
+Views are arranged in a sequence, and can display either buttons or fields.
 After each view collects input, the results are stored and the sequence advances.
-Views can include an action that executes after results are stored, but before the sequence advances - usually the last view in the sequence performs the main "work" in its action.
+Views can include an action that executes after the results are stored, but before the sequence advances.
+Usually a tool's primary "work" is performed in the last view's action.

 ## Install
 ```npm install cui```